sourceduty/Quantum/README.md

 To visualize quantum waves, we often plot the real part, imaginary part, or the probability density ∣Ψ(x,t)∣^2 of the wavefunction.

-Example: Quantum Wave Simulation

-Here’s an example of a simple quantum wave simulation for a free particle in one dimension.
-This can be represented by a Gaussian wave packet.

 <br>
 </details>